Active-Animals/Website/docs/ontology/index.md

 If you want to improve the ontology, make sure you understand the section, [Can I contribute?](#can-i-contribute) Then tuck into the page about [Editing](ontology/editing).

 NB: You may offer edits to this Introduction or the Editing page too, although anything but typos in the Editing page may need some debate before being adopted by us all.

+### Where is it?

+The ontology structure is presently saved as a project in Stanford University's WebProtege server.
+It is only visible to shared users, who for now are those accredited as collaborators.
+A download of the current WebProtege AAO project file will include all edits and can be opened and viewed in more detail using the standalone desktop Protege or other ontology software.

+WebProtege allows collaborators to mutually edit the ontology.
+In due course, we hope to provide an easy tool for users to locate appropriate labels for applying to their own observation records.

+A dream is for our ontology to one day be accepted as a reference ontology in the OBO Foundry ontology community.

+In the medium term, we will eventually regularly upload versions to Bioportal.

 ### Can I contribute?